We are Hope Ignites Chicago

 HISTORY

-Boys Hope Girls Hope was founded in 1977 in St. Louis, Missouri by Rev. Paul Sheridan, SJ.
+Hope Ignites was founded in 1977 in St. Louis, Missouri by Rev. Paul Sheridan, SJ.
 Since that time, the program has been replicated across the US and in Latin America.
 Below are key highlights from our affiliate’s history.

 1979